a16z-infra/reading-list/README.md

   - [*Count Zero*](https://en.wikipedia.org/wiki/Count_Zero) (1986)
   - [*Mona Lisa Overdrive*](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) (1988)

+- Arthur C. Clarke?
+- Robert Heinlein?
+- Ursula K. Le Guin?
+- Kim Stanley Robinson?
+- Connie Willis?

 ### Very good books (A tier)

-- [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson): Stephenson is kind of a sci fi descendant of Gibson.
-A bunch of his book are cyberpunk-ish, and explore similar ideas around the metaverse, distributed computing, and biological augmentation.
+- [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson): Kind of a sci fi descendant of Gibson.
+Stephenson's books are often cyberpunk-ish and explore themes around the metaverse, distributed computing, and biological augmentation.
 He also comes up with some truly wild ideas, like the Drummers - a cult living in a cave that collectively performs large-scale computations through hallucinogenic drugs and endless sex - or cryptocurrency.
-At their best, Stephenson's books are well paced, thought provoking, and funny.
-He develops sci fi ideas in a way that's diligent, well-researched, and satisfying.
-Definitely a recommended read.
-And he nearly makes the S tier for the "matter compilers" in *The Diamond Age*, devices that can build anything from a stream of raw molecules - possibly the most infra idea you can imagine.
-Fair warning: most of these books famously don't have endings (they literally stop mid-sentence during a normal plot arc).
+At their best, Stephenson's books are diligently researched, thought provoking, and funny.
+He nearly makes the S tier for "matter compilers" in *The Diamond Age*, devices that can build anything from a stream of raw molecules - possibly the most infra idea imaginable.
+Fair warning though, most of these books don't have endings (they literally stop mid-sentence during a normal plot arc).
   - [*Snow Crash*](https://en.wikipedia.org/wiki/Snow_Crash) (1992)
   - [*The Diamond Age*](https://en.wikipedia.org/wiki/The_Diamond_Age) (1995)
   - [*Cryptonomicon*](https://en.wikipedia.org/wiki/Cryptonomicon) (1999)
   - [*Anathem*](https://en.wikipedia.org/wiki/Anathem) (2008)
   - [*Seveneves*](https://en.wikipedia.org/wiki/Seveneves) (2015)

-- [*Remembrance of Earth's Past*](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past) series by [Liu Cixin](https://en.wikipedia.org/wiki/Liu_Cixin): The series that made Western readers realize Chinese sci-fi is terrifyingly good.
-Liu Cixin solves the Fermi Paradox with game theory, turns astrophysics into a horror story, and makes you grateful that SETI hasn't found anything yet.
-Obama loved it, Zuckerberg loved it, and you'll love it too—right up until you start looking at the night sky differently.
+- [*Remembrance of Earth's Past*](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past) series by [Liu Cixin](https://en.wikipedia.org/wiki/Liu_Cixin): China is likely the biggest sci-fi market in the world, but it didn't have a landmark homegrown talent until Liu published *The Three-Body Problem*.
+These books open with a painful political scene from the Cultural Revolution, then sweep through realistic astrophysics, VR simulations, family/ friend drama, Fermi's paradox, and planet-scale efforts to ensure humanity's survival.
+Liu does just a fantastic job of blending the science, space, and human elements together into an engaging story (now also a Netflix show).
+Hoping this just the start of non-Western sci-fi entering the mainstream.
   - [*The Three-Body Problem*](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)) (2008)
   - [*The Dark Forest*](https://en.wikipedia.org/wiki/The_Dark_Forest) (2008)
   - [*Death's End*](https://en.wikipedia.org/wiki/Death%27s_End) (2010)